Goals for Education | Monitoring State Policies

 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-SREB staff visited Kentucky to meet with legislators and staff and attend committee meetings in 2017.
+SREB staff, including the President, visited Kentucky to meet with legislators and staff and attend committee meetings in 2019.

-Throughout 2017-18, legislators, legislative staff and governor’s staff from Kentucky requested assistance on topics including governor’s schools and honors programs, higher education data, secondary and higher education completion rates, and teacher salaries.
+Throughout 2018-19, legislators, legislative staff and governor’s staff from Kentucky requested assistance on topics including teacher salaries.

 Kentucky staff were among those from 8 SREB states at the 2018 meeting of legislative and governors’ staff from across the SREB region to discuss topics that will likely be on agendas during upcoming legislative sessions.

 Kentucky legislators were among those in attendance at the 2018 meetings of SREB’s Legislative Advisory Council and Legislative Work Conference.